mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

     :align: center

-You should be able to see that the tip cap is comprised of two Quilts, BSurf-7-quilt and BSurf-9-quilt in this case.
+You should be able to see that the tip cap is comprised of two quilts, BSurf-7-quilt and BSurf-9-quilt in this case.
-We are now going to assemble these two surfaces into a single Quilt.
+We are now going to assemble these two surfaces into a single quilt.

 1. Click on an empty space in the main view to unselect any selected database entities.
 2. Rotate your view with pressing ``ctrl`` and your ``right mouse button`` while moving your mouse until you have a good view of the tip of the wing (or use the view presets)
 3. Select the two surfaces comprising the tip cap by clicking on each of them while holding ``ctrl``.
    You may need to use the spacebar while hovering over the tip cap to change your select to the quilts instead of the model.
    Alternatively you can just select the quilts from the list.
-4. With the tip cap quilts selected, click on ``Create``, ``Assemble``, and then ``Quilts``.
+4. With the tip cap quilts selected, click on ``Create``, ``Assemble``, and then ``quilts``.
 5. In the side panel that comes up you can select ``Use Defaults`` for both the ``Angle`` and ``Boudary Angle``.
 6. Click Assemble.
 7. Verify you get 1 quilt, 0 lamina boundaries, and 4 manifold boundaries.